EdelEB/PokerBot/README.md

-# PokerBot
-by Edel Barcenas

-this was created for CS370 (NJIT AI Course)
+# PokerBot (CS370 AI Course)

+This was intended to be an adaptive AI player that would adjust simple weights in order to improve play.